codahale/grump/README.md

 which are up to 4GiB.
 Grump implementations should perform hygiene checks on these values, and Protocol Buffer implementations should be checked for robustness to these types of attacks.

+If a packet's frame is changed to, for example, elide data, the SHA-512 hash will change and the packet will become invalid.

 ## Design